wPlachno/wjpPersWiki/project-article-exam.md

 ### 23. Implement NONMD flag

-Attention: This milestone has not yet been reached
+Note: This milestone was reached on 11/19/23

 When we print changes, we include added or removed links that point to images or URLs and other non-articles.
 If the ALLLINKS is also included, all links, including non-article links, will be printed.

+### 24. Make all prints alphabetical

+Note: This milestone was reached on 11/19/23

+When we print, it should be standard to print our lists alphabetically, whether by the article name, or by the link.

+### 25. Add unit testing

+Attention: This milestone has not yet been reached.

+Yes, I know - this should have been milestone 2 or 3, but better late than never.